20kdc/datum/doc/src/spec/spec_main.md

 * *sign-class* and *digit-class* are the *numeric-start-group*.
 * *content-class*, *numeric-start-group*, and *special-identifier-class* are the *potential-identifier-group*.
 * *whitespace-class* and *newline-class* are the *non-printing-group*.
-* *list-start-class* and *list-end-class* are the *alone-group*.

 ## Tokenization

 Tokenization, like decoding, is a state machine.
-However, tokenization is solely defined by character classes.
+However, it's solely defined by character classes.
 The expected transformation is from (class, character) pairs to tokens that may contain characters (without classes).

 Before reading a token, leading whitespace is consumed in a loop, consisting of: